Ori5000/ori5000.github.io/idm.md

 ## **Installation Part**

-**(1)** The first step in this guide downloading the software, you need to go to https://internetdownloadmanager.com/download.html & click the cyan-blue text saying "**__Download Internet Download Manager Now.__**", download should start now.
+**(1)** The first step in this guide downloading the software, you need to go to https://internetdownloadmanager.com/download.html & click the green button saying "**__Download Internet Download Manager.__**", download should start now.

 **(2)** Once download ended run the .exe (should be called idman...exe) and follow installation instructions